RichardChileya/book-store/README.md

 ## Project Title:
   Book Store
+## Summary:
+This is a simple Book Store CMS project implemented with React.JS, Redux was used to set reduces and actions and API integretion through axios.
 ## Built With

 - React
 - Redux
+- Axios

 ## Live Demo (if available)
 Live link not avaible yet